 They are still turned over every other day, but this is where they ripen up until we eat them at about 5-6 weeks.

-Patting Down The Fuzz
+Patting Down The Camembert Mold

-When your camembert begins growing its lovely white soft coat start patting it down, with clean hands, so it doesn’t create a big thick skin.
+When your Camembert begins growing its lovely white soft coat start patting it down, with clean hands, so it doesn’t create a big thick skin.

 This can also promote mold growth so you get a good coverage.